YilunZhou/ExSum/README.md

 ## Overview

-The explanation summary (ExSum) framework is a mathematical formalization to quantatively represent and evaluate generalized model understandings derived from local explanations, introduced in the NAACL 2022 paper.
+The explanation summary (ExSum) framework is a mathematical formalization to quantatively represent and evaluate generalized model understandings derived from local explanations, introduced in our NAACL 2022 paper.
 This package implements a GUI for the construction and evaluation of generalized model understandings for natural language processing (NLP) models.

 ## Usage